RubixDev/Rug/markdown/CLIENT_Category.md

 - [snowballWaterDrag](#snowballwaterdrag)

 ## Rules in CLIENT Category

-### edibleGoldIngots
-Butter is finally edible.
-Keep in mind 250g of pure butter are not that healthy

-Works server side only, but eating animation is only rendered if the mod is on the client too
-- Type: `boolean`
-- Default value: `false`
-- Required options: `true`, `false`
-- Categories: `CLIENT`, `EXPERIMENTAL`, `FEATURE`, `RUG`, `SURVIVAL`
-- Additional notes:
-  - [AppleSkin](https://www.curseforge.com/minecraft/mc-mods/appleskin) always shows this item as edible with Rug installed on client, as described in [#19](https://github.com/RubixDev/Rug/issues/19)

-### edibleMagmaCream
-Magma Cream is edible and gives 10 seconds of Fire Resistance

-Works server side only, but eating animation is only rendered if the mod is on the client too
-- Type: `boolean`
-- Default value: `false`
-- Required options: `true`, `false`
-- Categories: `CLIENT`, `EXPERIMENTAL`, `FEATURE`, `RUG`, `SURVIVAL`
-- Additional notes:
-  - [AppleSkin](https://www.curseforge.com/minecraft/mc-mods/appleskin) always shows this item as edible with Rug installed on client, as described in [#19](https://github.com/RubixDev/Rug/issues/19)

-### edibleNetheriteScraps
-Makes Netherite Scraps edible, because, let's be honest, they kinda look like chocolate

-Works server side only, but eating animation is only rendered if the mod is on the client too
-- Type: `boolean`
-- Default value: `false`
-- Required options: `true`, `false`
-- Categories: `CLIENT`, `EXPERIMENTAL`, `FEATURE`, `RUG`, `SURVIVAL`
-- Additional notes:
-  - [AppleSkin](https://www.curseforge.com/minecraft/mc-mods/appleskin) always shows this item as edible with Rug installed on client, as described in [#19](https://github.com/RubixDev/Rug/issues/19)

-### edibleSlimeBalls
-Slime Balls are edible and give Jump Boost and Slowness

-Works server side only, but eating animation is only rendered if the mod is on the client too
-- Type: `boolean`
-- Default value: `false`
-- Required options: `true`, `false`
-- Categories: `CLIENT`, `EXPERIMENTAL`, `FEATURE`, `RUG`, `SURVIVAL`
-- Additional notes:
-  - [AppleSkin](https://www.curseforge.com/minecraft/mc-mods/appleskin) always shows this item as edible with Rug installed on client, as described in [#19](https://github.com/RubixDev/Rug/issues/19)

 ### eggWaterDrag
 How fast thrown Eggs can travel under water.
 0.99 is the default for above water and for Tridents